B-2 Bomber Size Comparison to a Football Field

 • B-2 Spirit: 172-foot wingspan, 69 feet long

-The B-2 has the second-largest wingspan of America’s bomber fleet, yet it’s by far the shortest in length, creating its distinctive bat-like silhouette.
+The B-2 has the second-largest wingspan of America bomber fleet, yet it is by far the shortest in length, creating its distinctive bat-like silhouette.

 Operational Significance

-The B-2’s massive wingspan contributes to its impressive range of over 6,000 nautical miles without refueling.
-Combined with its stealth technology, this allows the B-2 to strike targets anywhere in the world while remaining virtually undetected by radar systems.
+The massive wingspan contributes to impressive range of over 6,000 nautical miles without refueling.
+Combined with stealth technology, this allows the B-2 to strike targets anywhere in the world while remaining virtually undetected.

-Only 21 B-2 Spirits were ever built, each costing approximately $2.1 billion, making them among the most expensive aircraft in history.
-Their size, stealth, and strategic capabilities make them a cornerstone of America’s nuclear deterrent.
+Only 21 B-2 Spirits were ever built, each costing approximately 2.1 billion dollars, making them among the most expensive aircraft in history.
+Their size, stealth, and strategic capabilities make them a cornerstone of America nuclear deterrent.

 Jason Michael